 This paper has presented and compared different alternatives to model and forecast monthly exchange rates time series.
-The models that have been used are the neuro-coefficient smooth transition autoregressive (NCSTAR) model, artificial neural networks (ANN), linear autoregression (AR), and, the random walk (RW) formulation.
+The models that have been used are the Neuro-Coefficient Smooth Transition AutoRegressive (NCSTAR) model, Artificial Neural Networks (ANN), linear AutoRegression (AR), and, the Random Walk (RW) formulation.

-In conclusion, we can now answer the questions raised earlier.
+In conclusion, we can now answer the questions raised in the Introduction.
 How relevant is nonlinearity in the series?
 Nonlinearity is only relevant in some periods of the series, specially in the beginning or in the end of the sample.
 Is the nonlinearity uniformly spread?
-No, with the exception of the Sri Lanka, the nonlinearity is concentrated in only a small subsample of the data.
+No, with the exception of the Siri-Lanka, the nonlinearity is concentrated in only a small sub-sample of the data.
 Are nonlinear models better predictors?
 Nonlinear models stand a better chance only in the cases where nonlinearity is uniformly spread.
 Otherwise, there is no significant differences in the forecasts made by a concurrent linear model.
 What is the lost (if any) of applying a nonlinear alternative when there is no evidence of nonlinearity?
 If a statistical procedure to build nonlinear models is used, probably the final estimated model will be close to a linear specification and the forecasting ability will be close to the one from a linear specification.
 In this paper we have used a statistical approach to build the NCSTAR model and the ANN formulations have been estimated with Bayesian regularization that tries to build a parsimonious model based on Bayesian fundamentals.
-Concerning the predictability of exchange rates, we conclude that for one-step-ahead forecasts and when the MAE is used as a performance metric, there are some supportive results in favor of linear and nonlinear models against the simple random walk.
+Concerning the predictability of exchange rates, we conclude that for 1-step-ahead forecasts and when the MAE is used as a performance metric, there are some supportive results in favor of linear and nonlinear models against the simple random walk.